Waterford Regional Sports Centre

-Included on the 40 acre site is an 18-hole pitch and putt course, an indoor hall, four football pitches and tennis courts.
+Included on the 40 acre site is an 18-hole pitch and putt course, a gym, an indoor hall, four football pitches and tennis courts.
 The complex also had a Skateboard Park.
 The RSC comprises two stands.
 The Cork Road West Stand, opened in May 1996 has capacity of 1,275 seats.
-The new Kilbarry side East Stand which holds 1,760 opened in May 2008 and brings seating capacity to 3,035.
+The Kilbarry side East Stand, aka the New Stand, opened in May 2008, holds 1,760 and brings seating capacity to 3,035.
+Away supporters are housed in Blocks A and B of the New Stand.
 There are future plans to extend the West Stand to bring the overall seated capacity to near 5,000.